Past National Youth Weeks

 Participants were from the following ethnicity groups: Ethiopian, Eritrean, Congolese, Sudanese, Afghan, Iranian, Iraqi, Pakistani, Bhutanese, Burmese, Chinese/Burmese and Karen/Liberian.

 A BIG thank you goes out to everyone who embraced NYW 2014 - it was a fantastic celebration!

 Overview of NYW 2013: Be Active.
 Be Happy.
 Be You.

 Dates: 5 to 14 April 2013

-National Youth Week kicked off in style with YouthFEST: The South Australian NYW State Launch which was by hosted by Mission Australia in Whyalla on Friday 5 April 2013.
+National Youth Week kicked off in style with YouthFEST: The South Australian NYW State Launch ,hosted by Mission Australia in Whyalla on Friday 5 April 2013.

 It provided an exciting and excellent opportunity for the region's young people to develop and deliver a major event showcasing their local community.
 A carnival atmosphere highlighted the talents and diversity of young people through song writing, singing, playing instruments, dance, artwork and aerosol art.

 Over 750 people attended and enjoyed the opening.